tenphi/node-color/README.md

-With this module you can simple manipulate with color`s parameters.
+With this module you can simple manipulate color`s parameters.

 Just create one: